dpkmhn/dpkmhn/README.md

 ## Hi there, I'm Deepak Mohan.

-### A recent Post Graduate in Computer Science from The University of Leeds and a Full Stack Developer
+### A recent MSc Graduate in Computer Science from The University of Leeds and a Full Stack Developer

-- At present I'm learning the MERN stack comprising of MongoDB, Express.js, React.js and Node.js.
-- Looking forward to collaborate with other passionate developers.
-- 2023 Goal: To master the MERN Stack and contribute to open source projects.
+- A self-motivated, ambitious and passionate Software Developer with excellent problem-solving skills and more than 1 year of experience with Full Stack Development, Mobile Development, Machine Learning and  Data Science.

+- Proficient with React.js and Next.js for the front-end with Express.js, Node.js and MongoDB for the back-end, coupled with adequate experience in Python, Java and .NET Framework.

 ### 🔧 Languages and Frameworks:
  <code><img width="40px" src="https://img.icons8.com/color/48/000000/javascript.png" title="Javascript"/></code>